 - A. Fill should be located, designed, and constructed to protect shoreline ecological functions and system-wide processes.
-The quantity and extent of fill should be the minimum necessary to accommodate a permitted shoreline use or development. - B. Fill landward of the Ordinary High Water Mark should be permitted when necessary to support permitted uses, and when significant impacts can be avoided or mitigated. - C. Fill should be allowed to accommodate berms or other structures to prevent flooding caused by sea level rise, when consistent with the flood hazard reduction provisions in this Shoreline Program.
+The quantity and extent of fill should be the minimum necessary to accommodate a permitted shoreline use or development. - B. Fill landward of the Ordinary High Water Mark should be permitted when necessary to support permitted uses, and when significant impacts can be avoided or mitigated. - C. Fill should be allowed to accommodate berms or other structures to prevent flooding caused by sea level rise, when consistent with the Olympia Sea Level Rise Response Plan and the flood hazard reduction provisions in this Shoreline Program.
 Any such fill should include mitigation assuring no net loss of ecological functions and system-wide processes.